acipo1096/post-reimaging-software-checker/README.md

 - Can be run by exporting to a .jar file
 - I created a separate batch script (not shown) so this program could be run from a USB drive

-## Future Plans

-I may develop this further to compare and check if software is installed on a Windows machine post-reimaging